-- Students who are successful in English, math and College Success, earning a "C" or higher in each course, will be moved to full admissions status.
+- If you are successful in English, math and College Success, earning a "C" or higher in each course, you will be moved to full admissions status.

-- If a student does not earn a "C" in each course during Bridge, they must enroll elsewhere and earn 24 credit hours from an accredited institution to re-apply to AUM.
+- If you do not earn a "C" in each course during Bridge, you must enroll elsewhere and earn 24 credit hours from an accredited institution to re-apply to AUM.
 The courses completed elsewhere must include one college-level English course and one college-level math course.

-- Bridge students are permitted to take College Success, Math, English and/or Wellness courses.
+- As a Bridge student, you are permitted to take College Success, Math, English, and/or Wellness courses.

-- All students who are eligible for the Summer Bridge Program are enrolled in two courses to include UNIV 1004 and Math.
+- If you are eligible for the Summer Bridge Program, you are enrolled in two courses to include UNIV 1004 and Math.

-- Students who are eligible for the Fall or Spring Bridge Program have the option of being a Full-Time Student: UNIV 1004, English and Math or a Part-Time Student: UNIV 1004, English or Math.
+- If you are eligible for the Fall or Spring Bridge Program, you have the option of being a Full-Time Student: UNIV 1004, English, and Math or a Part-Time Student: UNIV 1004, English or Math.

-- Apply for Admission - all students who apply for regular admission are considered for our Bridge Program.
+- Apply for Admission - If you apply for regular admission you are considered for our Bridge Program.
 (No separate application is required).